 Members of the University of Michigan community joined with regional leaders on October 22 to celebrate the accomplishments of U-M innovators, who, once again, broke records in terms of productivity and impact, disclosing a total of 502 new inventions and launching a total of 22 new startups in FY 2019.
-Following is a comprehensive list of the day’s events, illustrated with photos taken of U-M inventors, university administrators, and representatives of campus organizations who, along with U-M Tech Transfer, work to translate the benefits of U-M research to the outside world.
+Following is a comprehensive list of the day’s events, illustrated with photos taken of U-M inventors, university administrators, and representatives of campus organizations who, along with U-M Innovation Partnerships, work to translate the benefits of U-M research to the outside world.

 PROGRAM RECAP – LIVE STREAM